crisberrios/personal-blog/content/new-journey-new-blog.md

 +++
-title = "New Journey, New Blog, and a short 10 Year Recap" date = "2024-04-22" description = "A reflection on my journey so far as a software developer."
+title = "New Journey, New Blog, and a Short 10-Year Recap" date = "2024-04-22" description = "A reflection on my journey so far as a software developer."
 [taxonomies]